Athens Digital Arts Festival: 2005-2019

-The eight edition of the festival took place in May 2012 at the Technopolis of Athens.
+The eighth edition of the festival took place in May 2012 at the Technopolis of Athens.
 More than 340 artworks from 58 different countries were shown and more than 15,000 visitors attended.
 By following a route from the Kourtaki Arcade (Kolokotroni 57) to the Aghia Eirini square, visitors had the opportunity to visit "Booze Cooperativa", a block of flats on Kolokotroni Street, whose basements held an exhibit on modern culture.